plasmatech8/vue-practice/05_vue_practice_plus_2/README.md

     * But then again, these components can be considered controlled by the parent
   * I think
     * It is best to keep as much intuitive logic tied to the component logic as possible (i.e. UserDetails == User store and does not rely on props)

+## Watchers & Computed

+Computed - is most used for cached derived data.

+Watchers - is sometimes used when state needs to change based on a change in data or computed properties.

+In UserDetailsPanel, I added a watcher so that when the user store changes, and the details are not in edit mode, it will update the cached user details.